Michael Morrissey (writer): Critics' views

 Critic David Hill, reviewing Morrissey's The Fat Lady and the Astronomer in The New Zealand Listener noted that "... the whirligigs of style are always clever and often impressive, and the steady surrealism is a change from the muscular orthodoxy of much New Zealand fiction ..."

 An extended interview with Michael Morrissey (by Suzann Olsson), appeared in Landfall 146.
 University of Otago literary historian, Lawrence Jones, included an essay on Morrissey's contribution to post-modern fiction in his 1987 collection of essays Barbed Wire and Mirrors: Essays on New Zealand Prose.

-Australian critic Peter Goldsworthy wrote: "Morrissey is an extremely funny, extremely inventive writer … brims with a talent that is ironic, intelligent, fascinated by cliche and illuminated by an understanding of all the resources of language ..."
+Australian critic Peter Goldsworthy wrote: "Morrissey is an extremely funny, extremely inventive writer … brims with a talent that is ironic, intelligent, fascinated by cliché and illuminated by an understanding of all the resources of language ..."

 Reviewing Taming the Tiger in North & South magazine in November 2011, Paul Little wrote:

 "Michael Morrissey has written a brave, funny account of his mental illness.
 It begins when he has a breakdown while teaching a writing class – the sort of outburst that could easily be passed off as someone having a bad day.
 In his case, however, it seems no time at all before he is convinced he has AIDS, develops a way to end crime by holding neighbourhood parties, and comes up with a scheme to make millions by encouraging people to get naked on Waiheke – like that's hard.
 Finally, he is convinced he is the messiah and wrestles with the tricky question of whether or not to tell people.
 Lithium comes into play and he slowly returns to normal.
 Then follows a cycle of feeling well, going off medication and becoming ill again.
 He learns in the course of dealing with his own illness that his mother suffered from the same complaint and that her mother had died in an asylum.
 It's a heart-rending and harrowing account, made compellingly readable by Morrissey's formidable literary skills, which have seldom been put to such good use.
 The objectivity of his self-portrait is remarkable but the real hero is his wife, Anne.
 He didn't have any choice about living with his condition.
 She did, and chose to stay, which can't have been easy when he decided she was a demon he had to destroy. .....
 [This] is such a raw and thorough examination of a not uncommon condition.
 The author's stoicism brings to mind the last words of Samuel Beckett's The Unnameable: 'I can't go on.
 I'll go on.'
 It deserves a prominent place in the annals not just of literature about mental health but of New Zealand autobiography".